nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 If your CCA contains many members and you don’t want to scroll past tens or hundreds of members, you can use the `findMember` command to instantly filter a list of members with a matching name.

 Do you want to find multiple members?
-Worry not as you can simply add more names one after another.
+Fear not as you can simply add more names one after another.

 Here’s how you can use it:<br>
 `findMember MEMBER_NAME [MORE_NAMES]...`